Krrish 3: Release

 The film was previously expected to release on 4 November 2013 but was brought forward to a 1 November, Diwali release.
 Krrish 3 released in over 4000 screens worldwide (3500 screens in India) and nearly 600 screens in key circuits overseas.
 The film was dubbed in Telugu and Tamil for release in South Indian states.
-The distributors of the film released the film in 150-200 screens in the TN and Kerala circuits.
+The distributors released the film in around 150-200 screens in Tamil Nadu and Kerala circuits.

 Controversy

-Uday Singh Rajput, a writer from Sagar district in Madhya Pradesh moved the Bombay High Court alleging copyright violation of the script of Krrish 3 and seeking a stay on the all India release of the film and claiming ₹20 million compensation.
+Uday Singh Rajput, a writer from Sagar district in Madhya Pradesh, moved the Bombay High Court alleging copyright violation of the script of Krrish 3 and seeking a stay on the all-India release of the film and claiming ₹20 million compensation.
 But, the High Court refused to grant relief to the writer.

 Reception

 Critics directed praise towards cast performances (particularly Hrithik Roshan, Kangana Ranaut and Vivek Oberoi), VFX, cinematography, background score, direction and entertainment value, but criticism has been directed towards the film's lack of originality, soundtrack and writing.